Ep. 58: “Heart Disease Modeling” Featuring Dr. Lior Gepstein

 Parasitic Worm ‘Increases Women’s Fertility’ – This article suggests that infection with a species of parasitic round worm, Ascaris lumbricoides that alters the immune system, makes it easier for women to get pregnant.

-Uterus Transplant: First US Clinical Trial Begins – This article reports that the first clinical trial of uterus transplantation in the United States has begun at Cleveland Clinic in Ohio, and in the process of selecting women with uterine factor infertility (UFI), a condition in which a woman was born without a uterus, has lost her uterus, or has a uterus that no longer functions.
+Uterus Transplant: First US Clinical Trial Begins – This article reports that the first clinical trial of uterus transplantation in the United States has begun at Cleveland Clinic in Ohio, and in the process of selecting women with uterine factor infertility, a condition in which a woman was born without a uterus, has lost her uterus, or has a uterus that no longer functions.

-Viagra For Type 2 Diabetes: ‘Little Blue Pill’ Reduces Insulin Resistance Without Risk Of Heart And Kidney Disease – This article reveals that Sildenafil, active ingredient in Viagra, may improve insulin sensitivity and prevent type 2 diabetes, without heart and kidney disease risk.
+Viagra for Type 2 Diabetes: ‘Little Blue Pill’ Reduces Insulin Resistance without Risk of Heart and Kidney Disease – This article reveals that Sildenafil, active ingredient in Viagra, may improve insulin sensitivity and prevent type 2 diabetes, without heart and kidney disease risk.

-With $379M Deal For Ocata, Astellas Buys Stem Cells For Eye Diseases – This article reports that Japanese drug firm Astellas Pharma announced late Monday it has agreed to buy Ocata Therapeutics, which is developing regenerative medicines for eye diseases.
+With $379M Deal for Ocata, Astellas Buys Stem Cells for Eye Diseases – Japanese drug firm Astellas Pharma announced that it has agreed to buy Ocata Therapeutics, which is developing regenerative medicines for eye diseases.

 Thanks, George W., for the Boost to Stem Cell Research – This article reports that in 2001, George W. Bush restricted the use of federal funding for embryonic stem cell research but three years later, California started its own stem cell program, and several states followed suit.

-Parents Hope Harvesting Stem Cells From Baby Teeth Will Save Lives – This article describes how one couple RJ and Cindy Brideau are banking stem cells that have been harvested from their children’s baby teeth.
+Parents Hope Harvesting Stem Cells from Baby Teeth Will Save Lives – This article describes how one couple, RJ and Cindy Brideau, are banking stem cells that have been harvested from their children’s baby teeth.

-Urine-Derived Stem Cells Predict Patient Response To Cholesterol-Lowering Drugs – This article suggests that inhibitors of PCSK9, a liver enzyme involved in regulating cholesterol homeostasis, could provide an effective alternative or adjunct to statin therapy in high-risk hypercholesterolemic patients.
+Urine-Derived Stem Cells Predict Patient Response to Cholesterol-Lowering Drugs – This article suggests that inhibitors of PCSK9, a liver enzyme involved in regulating cholesterol homeostasis, could provide an effective alternative or adjunct to statin therapy in high-risk hypercholesterolemic patients.

-Monitoring Human-Induced Pluripotent Stem Cell-Derived Cardiomyocytes with Genetically Encoded Calcium and Voltage Fluorescent Reporters – This article describes how researchers combined the hiPSC technology with genetically encoded voltage (ArcLight) and calcium (GCaMP5G) fluorescent indicators to allow monitoring of short- and long-term changes in action-potential and calcium-handling properties and the development of arrhythmias in response to several pharmaceutical agents and in hiPSC-CMs derived from patients with different inherited arrhythmogenic syndromes.
+Monitoring Human-Induced Pluripotent Stem Cell-Derived Cardiomyocytes with Genetically Encoded Calcium and Voltage Fluorescent Reporters – Researchers combined the human-induced pluripotent stem cell (hiPSC) technology with genetically encoded voltage and calcium fluorescent indicators to allow monitoring of short- and long-term changes in action-potential and calcium-handling properties and the development of arrhythmias in response to several pharmaceutical agents and in hiPSC-cardiomyocytes derived from patients with different inherited arrhythmogenic syndromes.

 Photo Reference: Courtesy of Dr. Lior Gepstein